Caring for Your Air Plants

 More About Water

-The water you use is important.
-Avoid using distilled water!
-Softened water is a not good either because of the salt content.
-Filtered water, tap water that has sat long enough for the chlorine to dissipate, and bottled water are all fine.
+The water you use is important!
+Avoid using distilled water.
+Softened water is a not good either because of the high salt content.
+Filtered water, tap water (that has sat long enough for the chlorine to dissipate), and bottled water are all fine.
 Pond water and aquarium water works well, too.
-In fact, they love the extra nutrients that the fish provide.
+In fact, they love the extra nutrients that the fish provide!

-Outdoors you may never need to water Tillandsias if you live in humid Southeast or Florida.
+Outdoor Tillandsia may never need to be watered if you live in the humid Southeast or Florida.
 Indoors, the hotter and drier the air, the more you need to water.
-Plants should be given enough light and air circulation to dry in no longer than 3 hours after watering.
+Plants should be given enough light and air circulation to dry in no longer than three hours after watering.
 Wind can be a detriment as the plant dries too quickly.
-Remember that inside with a window fan as well.
 If the plant dries within a very short period of time, it is not hydrating at all.
 Spray misting is insufficient as the sole means of watering but may be beneficial between regular waterings in dry climates to increase the humidity.

 3 Cholla Cactus Skeleton Containers with Assorted Air Plants